KPU-AGC/py-simRAD/README.md

 HhaI-HindIII    37.26   37.367  36.282  36.528  36.439  39.51   37.94   37.962
 ```

 The default behaviour is to print to console with human-readable tab delimiting, but this behaviour may be changed.
 As delimited output, the console printout of this function can be easily redirected to a file:
 ```
 python src/py_simRAD.py summary \
     "raw-data/.Trichoderma_atroviride_genomic/HhaI-HindIII.pos" \
     --min 300 \
     --max 600 \
     --delimiter ',' \
+    --type genomic_rep \
     > target_file.csv
 ```